 FAQ for betting in Delaware

-The legal age to place a bet on sports in Delaware is 21 years of age.
-This is standard for most of the states that have legalized sports betting.
+The minimum age to place a bet on sports in the state of Delaware is 21 years of age.
+This is the same minimum age requirement as the racinos in the state.

 Are there any sports betting apps in Delaware?